 Discussion Forums

-Discussion forums can be a great way for an instructor to keep students connected in their course(s).
-There are many different types of discussion forums to choose from, but there are a few that are popular for facilitating conversation and community within your Moodle course.
+Discussion forums can be a great way for instructors to keep students connected in their classes.
+While there are many different types of forums to choose from, a few popular options stand out for building a strong classroom community in Moodle.

 Announcement Forum